geniass/basic-http/README.md

     - Enter the information you would like to post/put
     - The server's response will now be displayed
   * Delete request:
-    - This request allows you to delete information in your desired web address
+    - This request allows you to delete information at your desired web address
     - Enter 'delete' as your desired HTTP method (without the quotation marks)
     - Enter the address you would like to delete information from
-    - The server's response to your delete request will not be displayed
+    - The server's response to your delete request will now be displayed